 Usually, the price per kilogram of PLA Filaments is at $19USD.
 There are many brands of PLA thermoplastics in the market that are readily available.
 Thus, you have a lot of options to choose from.

 Again, to check the performance of these brands, go to forums where you can read customer reviews before buying.
 This will help you greatly in deciding which brand has the best reputation.

 PLA vs ABS Strength

-There are times when the answer to this comparison “pla vs abs plastic” depends on the object that you will be 3D printing.
+There are times when the answer to this comparison “pla vs abs plastic” depends on the 3D printed object that you want to accomplish.
 PLA and ABS do not share the same strength and one of them is best used when you 3D print objects that will be subjected to wear and tear.

 When it comes to strength, PLA filaments have greater tensile strength.
 But as for the elongation at break, you can expect these printing materials to have the same performance as the ABS filaments.
 The elongation at break is the measure of the object’s maximum length before breaking when it is being stretched.

 This is one of the important reasons why many prefer to use ABS filaments over PLA filaments.
 ABS bounces back when dropped while PLA can be a bit brittle.
 Thus, PLA may chip or break.

 To give you an overview of the differences between ABS and PLA, you can check the table below.

 |Print Bed Temperature||20°C to 60°C||80°C to 110°C|